Githublab66/Githublab66/README.md

 ## Hi there Im Desiree

+Web developer  and  mobile  app  developer, currently  working  on  a  sustainable restaurant  locater.

+Learning  CSS, Python, Javascript  and  backend  frameworks

+Looking  to collaborate  on  frontend frameworks, projects

+Help  needed  in  angular, terminals, responsive  web  design

 <!--
 **Githublab66/Githublab66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.